Navlakha Palace: History

-It was built by Rameshwar Singh, the younger brother of Lakshmeshwar Singh, the Maharaja of Darbhanga, between 1884 and 1929 to serve as the Darbhanga Raj's administrative capital.
+It was built by Rameshwar Singh, the younger brother of Lakshmeshwar Singh, the Maharaja of Darbhanga, between 1884 and 1929 to serve as the administrative capital of Darbhanga Raj.
 This complex covers 1500 acres.
-It includes 11 temples to gods and goddesses and several forts and palaces.
+It includes 11 temples to gods and goddesses, and several forts and palaces.
 It suffered significant damage during the 1934 Bihar–Nepal earthquake and has never been rebuilt.

 Architecture

-Up to 22 layers of carving were used in the construction of the monument, greater than the Taj Mahal, which has a maximum of 15 layers.
+Up to 22 layers of carving were used in the construction of the monument, more than the Taj Mahal, which has a maximum of 15 layers.
 Its Kali temple is made of ivory and white marble that resembles the Taj Mahal.
 The portico has arches standing on four elephants built from cement and is allegedly one of the first cement structures in India.
 The oldest surviving Mithila painting is found in the Gasauni Ghar (the room where the family deity is kept) of the palace.
 Made in 1919 on the occasion of the Maharaja's daughter's wedding, there are very few written or photographic records of the palace.